 Taking non-steroidal anti-inflammatory drugs (NSAIDs) is a big no-no. You should avoid aspirin, ibuprofen like Advil, naproxen, and other NSAIDs two weeks before the surgery.
 Such products can interfere with the operation and cause excessive bleeding.
-As an alternative, Tylenol and other acetaminophen can be taken instead.
+As an alternative, Tylenol and another acetaminophen can be taken instead.

 3) Stop taking herbal medications and diet pills two weeks before the surgery.

 Save your herbal meds and diet pills for a later time.
-Prior the facelift, it is recommended to discontinue the use of such drugs because it can increase surgical complications.
+Prior to the facelift, it is recommended to discontinue the use of such drugs because it can increase surgical complications.
 Aside from this, it can also complicate the surgery and cause cardiac problems.

-It is important to not eat or drink anything after the midnight of the surgery.
+It is important to not eat or drink anything after midnight of the surgery.
 Even drinking water is discouraged before surgery since it may increase surgical risks.
 Gums, mints, and candies should also be avoided.

 5) Do not put any makeup, lipstick, powder, hair gels, deodorant, perfume, and lotions on your skin, hair, or face.